AlonzoLeeeooo/awesome-text-to-image-studies/topics/topics.md

 <p align="center">
   <h1 align="center">Topics</h1>

-This section aims to offer paper lists that are summarized according to **other properties of diffusion models**, e.g., Diffusion Transformer-based methods, diffusion models for NLP, diffusion models integrated with LLMs, etc.
+This section summarizes papers that are highly related to T2I generation according to different properties, *e.g., prerequisites of T2I generation, diffusion models with other techniques (e.g., Diffusion Transformer, LLMs, Mamba, etc.), and diffusion models for other tasks.*

-Besides, papers of **essential prerequisites**, *e.g., DDPM, DDIM, classifier-free guidance*, are also summarized.

 All references of the summarized papers can be found in [`reference.bib`](../reference.bib).